dbqui1706/iberlef26-hisemotions/README.md

 <div align="justify">

 We used LLMs to semi-automatically annotate selected letters in *Post Scriptum*.
 Two common prompting strategies were applied: zero-shot, which provides only the task description and instructions to the model, and few-shot, which supplements these instructions with annotated examples of the task.
 We selected two LLMs for our experiments—Llama-3.1-8B-Instruct (Meta, 2024) and Gemma-3-4B-it (Team, 2025)—given their extensive use in text and emotion classification tasks (Muhammad et al., 2025).
-The following results were obtained, which serve as the baseline for the present task.  c
+The following results were obtained, which serve as the baseline for the present task.

 <p align="center" style="overflow: hidden; height: 200px; width: 300px; position: relative;">
   <img align="center" src="baselines/baselines.png" style="position: absolute; bottom: -50px; width: 80%;" />